MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/kubernetes_based_CI_infrastructure.md

 Stateless applications are deployed using deployments.
 They can be easily replicated.

-Statefull applications are deployed using StatefulSets.
+Stateful applications are deployed using StatefulSets.

 An example for a stateful application is a mysql database.